maksimuss67776/CURP_Scraping/README.md

 ## Troubleshooting

-### CAPTCHA Detected
-- If CAPTCHA appears, the script will pause and prompt you to solve it manually
-- Press Enter after solving to continue

-### Browser Issues
-- If browser fails to start, ensure Playwright browsers are installed: `playwright install chromium`
+### Slow Website / Timeouts
+- The gob.mx/curp website can be very slow (60-90 seconds to load)
+- Reduce number of workers if you see frequent timeouts
+- Check logs for "Timed out receiving message from renderer"
-- Try running with `headless: false` to see what's happening
+- Try disabling headless mode to see what's happening

+### Browser Initialization Fails
+- Ensure Google Chrome is installed on your system
+- ChromeDriver will be downloaded automatically by webdriver-manager
+- Check internet connection
+- Try reducing the number of workers

-### Form Field Issues
+### Form Not Loading
-- The website structure may change.
-If searches fail, check the form field selectors in `src/browser_automation.py`
+- The website may have changed its structure
-- You may need to inspect the website and update the selectors
+- Run with headless=false to visually debug
+- Check [`browser_automation.py`](src/browser_automation.py) for form selectors
+- Website might be blocking automated access - try fewer workers

-### Network Errors
+### Connection Reset / Network Errors
+- Website may be rate limiting - reduce workers or increase delays
 - Check your internet connection
+- Try adding longer pauses between searches
-- The script will retry, but persistent failures may require manual intervention
+- The script will retry automatically (3 attempts)

+### High Memory Usage
+- Each browser uses 500MB-1GB RAM
+- Reduce `num_processes` if system is struggling
+- Close other applications
+- 2 workers recommended for 4GB RAM, 4-6 for 8GB RAM

+### Script Crashes
+- Check `logs/` directory for error details
+- Checkpoint is saved automatically - just restart
+- Try single-threaded version if multithreading is unstable

 ## Important Notes